Prajakta456/Buffer-Project/README.md

 ###### Mentor:Vallari Rajurkar

-* Arundhati Korlahalli-Customer functionalities
+* Arundhati Korlahalli - Customer functionalities
-* Prajakta Deokule-Priority Queue and Main
+* Prajakta Deokule - Priority Queue and Main
-* Akhila Nori-Hotel booking
+* Akhila Nori - Hotel booking
-* Chinmayi Adsul-Tour package itineraries
+* Chinmayi Adsul - Tour package itineraries
 * The rest of the code was done by all of us together